snowplow/documentation/docs/getting-started-on-snowplow-open-source/faq/index.md

 - Set your Collector `min_size` to 2 at a minimum to ensure availability in case of availability zone outages: [https://github.com/snowplow-devops/terraform-aws-collector-kinesis-ec2/blob/main/variables.tf#L60-L70](https://github.com/snowplow-devops/terraform-aws-collector-kinesis-ec2/blob/main/variables.tf#L60-L70)
 - Set up your `max_size` for all the EC2 groups to a number bigger than 2 to ensure they can scale horizontally
 - Ensure your RDS instances are setup with multi availability zones configured: [https://github.com/snowplow-devops/terraform-aws-rds/blob/main/variables.tf#L92-L96](https://github.com/snowplow-devops/terraform-aws-rds/blob/main/variables.tf#L92-L96)
-- Set the `max_kcl_capacity` for read & write to something substantially higher than the default (it will auto-scale up to that limit) - its the same variables for all Kinesis consumers ([https://github.com/snowplow-devops/terraform-aws-enrich-kinesis-ec2/blob/main/variables.tf#L63-L85](https://github.com/snowplow-devops/terraform-aws-enrich-kinesis-ec2/blob/main/variables.tf#L63-L85))
+- Set the `max_kcl_capacity` for read & write to something substantially higher than the default (it will auto-scale up to that limit) - it’s the same variables for all Kinesis consumers ([https://github.com/snowplow-devops/terraform-aws-enrich-kinesis-ec2/blob/main/variables.tf#L63-L85](https://github.com/snowplow-devops/terraform-aws-enrich-kinesis-ec2/blob/main/variables.tf#L63-L85))
 - Ensure your RDS for the Postgres Loaders can auto-scale its capacity - this will mean you won't run out of disk when you start tracking events in: [https://github.com/snowplow-devops/terraform-aws-rds/blob/main/variables.tf#L62-L66](https://github.com/snowplow-devops/terraform-aws-rds/blob/main/variables.tf#L62-L66)

 :::note

-For advice on how to scale an AWS Pipeline for Production scale workloads you can check out our webinar on ["Battle hardening Snowplow Open Source"](https://snowplow.io/events/battle-hardening-snowplow-os-emea/).
+For advice on how to scale an AWS Pipeline for Production scale workloads, you can check out our webinar on ["Battle hardening Snowplow Open Source"](https://snowplow.io/events/battle-hardening-snowplow-os-emea/).

 :::